- Lender Resources

 Interest Rate – The rate charged to a borrower each period for the money lent.
 The interest rate is in the simplest terms is borrowers total cost to borrow money.
 As an example, if you had a rate of 12% that means you have a rate of 1% per month.
 Each state has different rules and regulations for interest rate caps and fees.

 Installment Loan – This type of personal loan is usually repaid over a set amount of time with a specific amount of scheduled payments.
 Most installment loans are issued for more when compared to payday loans.
 Installment loans are becoming more and more popular.
-We can attribute this to states cracking down on unscrupulous payday loan companies.
+We can attribute this to states cracking down on unscrupulous online companies.